DBAIWangGroup/nns_benchmark/index/readme.md

-# used to keep the indexes generated from various algorithms.
+Used to keep the indexes generated from various algorithms.